The surprisingly long history of electric cars

 The rise of the internal combustion engine (1914-1970)

-EVs entered their darkest hour when the mass-produced internal combustion engine (ICE) vehicle was introduced.
+EVs took a step back when the mass-produced internal combustion engine (ICE) vehicle was introduced.
 Along with Ford's Model T, gasoline-powered cars became widely available and affordable.

 And after the discovery of oil in Texas, gasoline became cheap and readily available for many, while electricity only remained available in cities.
 Over the next 30 years, electric vehicles saw little advancement and by the mid-1930s, they had almost completely disappeared from the market.